How to Reduce Body Heat with Ayurveda

 What Causes Excessive Body Heat?

-Ayurveda says that the imbalance of pitta, one of the doshas in Ayurveda, in the body is one of the main reasons for the accumulation of body heat.
+Ayurveda says that the imbalance of pitta, one of the doshas in Ayurveda, in the body is one of the main reasons for the accumulation of body heat, so the main question here would be how to reduce pitta levels in the body?
+But before looking at how to reduce pitta let's understand how this could happen.
 This could happen due to a variety of reasons including:

 - A diet that increases the pitta level in the body including foods full of preservatives

 - Mental and physical stress